Owasso Has the People You Want.

 Nationally, talent is the leading driver for business growth and competitiveness through innovation.
 Communities that are focused on helping local employers access talent, as well as partnering on the upgrading of skills, are growing through talent capacity.
 These communities are also gaining attention outside of the marketplace as potential areas for new locations because they are addressing employer talent needs.

-Workforce Owasso meets the first Tuesday of each month at the City of Owasso Old Central Building, 109 N. Birch at 12 p.m.
-If you are interested in attending the meetings and getting involved with this group, please contact the Owasso Economic Development Team at 918-376-1518.
+Workforce Owasso meets every other month starting in January at the City of Owasso Old Central Building, 109 N. Birch at 12 p.m.
+If you are interested in attending the meetings and getting involved with this group, please contact the Owasso Economic Development Team at 918-376-1518 or email us at email@example.com.

 Owasso's percentage of college educated residents